webroyit/f7n1j1-FirstNextjs/README.md

 - The convention for files name is to use lowercase for pages and uppercae for any other components
 - A custom Document is used to augment `<html>` and `<body>` tags

+- getStaticProps fetch data at build time
+- server side props fetch data on every request
+- get static path to dynamically generate paths based on the data that is fetched

 ## Next.js Benefits
 - Easy page routing
 - API Routes